artykan/humanity-challenge/docs/install.md

 Nonce is just a random number.

-Digest should be generated.
+Digest must be generated.
 For example you may use this PHP code to generate:
 ```
 $method = 'GET';
 $uri = '/user-requests';